pocco81/auto-save.nvim/README.md

 # TL;DR

 <div style="text-align: justify">
 	AutoSave.nvim is a NeoVim plugin written in Lua that aims to provide the simple functionality of automatically saving your work whenever you make changes to it.
-You can filter under which conditions which files are saved and when the auto-save functionality should triggered (events).
+You can filter under which conditions which files are saved and when the auto-save functionality should be triggered (events).
 To get started simply install the plugin with your favorite plugin manager!
 </div>

 # 🌲 Table of Contents